 You may not get any cash back.

+On more than a third of my purchases, I never received any cash back.
 Their explanation is that their system couldn't find the payment details in the Point of Sale.

 I said above that I thought the ability to recognize payments without uploading a photo of the receipt was a stroke of genius.
 Unfortunately, it leaves the door open for something like this.
 If GetUpside's computers aren't talking well with the gas station point of sale systems, this can happen.